Readers who are somewhat unclear on FTTC broadband soon won’t be. Read on.

 The active Ethernet EU port on the VDSL2 Active NTE supports:

 - • Auto-negotiation and MDI/MDIX auto-sensing.

 - • Data transfer at wire-speed for all packet sizes.

 - • Built-in layer-2 switch

 The power supply to the VDSL2 Active NTE is a single, low voltage power interface and is and plugs into a standard domestic UK 240V (ac) socket.
 The power consumption is <9 W.

 Openreach will install a line extension of up to 30m at the premises if required although it is worth noting that all installations will be subject to survey.
 In other words if an engineer turns up and it is physically impossible or too difficult to do the installation all bets are off.

 An End User’s service will be subject to its ISP’s own broadband offerings and applicable terms and conditions.
 So read the small print!

 Anyone wanting the service or looking at preregistering their interest can email to [email protected] and I’ll get someone to either sort it or put you on the waiting list for when the exchange is ready (actually when the cabinet is ready!).
 If you have any questions you can either leave them as comments on this blog post or email to the same address.

-Link to more FTTC stuff and exchange availability information here.
+Link to more FTTC stuff and exchange availability information here and here.